exercism/rust/exercises/practice/isogram/.approaches/filter-all/content.md

 ```

 Usually an approach that supports Unicode will be slower than one that supports only bytes.
-However the benchmark for this approach was significantly slower, taking almost three microseconds.
+However the benchmark for this approach was significantly slower, taking more than twice as long as the bytes approach.
-It can be further refactored to use the `str` [to_lowercase][str-to-lowercase] method to cut the time down to about one microsecond.
+It can be further refactored to use the `str` [to_lowercase][str-to-lowercase] method
+to cut the time down to only slightly slower than the byte approach.

 ```rust
 use std::collections::HashSet;